zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter1.md

 # Create an empty vector corr
 corr <- c()

-# Calculate the correlation from -2 to 2 seconds and append the value to corr (replace ___)
+# Calculate the cross ccorrelation from -2 to 2 seconds and append the value to corr (replace ___)
 for (tau in -64:64){
 	corr <- append(corr,cross_correlation(hf,resp,tau))
 }

-# Create a time axis for the correlation values
+# Create a time axis for the cross correlation values
 corr_time <- seq(-2,2,1/32)

-# Plot the correlationplot
+# Plot the correlation
 plot(corr_time,corr)
 ```